 Required time: 1 hour to 3 hours

 With more than 80 percent of the island protected as a state park (Michigan’s first!), Mackinac offers some spectacular vistas.
 Explore the island’s more rugged trails for off-the-beaten-path beauty.
-By going inland on foot, you’ll be in the woods with some steep climbs—Fort Holmes offers amazing views and is a quiet spot for a picnic.
+By going inland by foot, you’ll be in the woods with some steep climbs—Fort Holmes offers amazing views and is a quiet spot for a picnic, and Tranquil Bluff Trail, which starts near Arch Rock, makes for a gorgeous afternoon with Lake Huron views.
 For a detailed map of hiking trails, stop at the island’s visitor’s center across from Marquette Park between the marina and the Chippewa Hotel on Main Street.

 Afternoon Tea at Grand Hotel